 Let’s get this straight: My preference is to never to master my own music.

 It’s not that I don’t trust my skills.
-With careful metering and referencing I know I can do a fair job mastering my own music.
-I still don’t like to if I can avoid it, because by the time I finish a track I’m way past any objectivity.
+With careful metering and referencing I can do a fair job mastering my own music.
+I still don’t like to if I can avoid it because by the time I finish a track I’m way past any objectivity.

 How to get best results when mastering your own music

-Now that we have covered why you should not be mastering your own music… And since you, like me, probably do it in some situations anyway… You’ll be glad to know I am also working on a resource about getting the best out of those self-mastering situations!
-Subscribe to the Resoundsound email list to stay current with updates.
+Now that we have covered why you should not be mastering your own music… And since you, like me, probably do it in some situations anyway… You’ll be glad to know I’m working on a resource about getting the best out of those situations!
+Subscribe to the email newsletter to get the inside scoop and stay current with updates.
+You’ll find the form right below this post.

 If you have any thoughts or questions, please post them in the comment section below.